 Final acceptance to DigiPen (Singapore) will be based on an evaluation of the above criteria to determine if the applicant had achieved a level of knowledge and skill.

-Please note: admission to programs at DigiPen (Singapore) is competitive; applicants who exceed the minimum requirements are more likely to be accepted to the program.
+Please note: admission to programs at DigiPen (Singapore) is competitive; applicants who exceed the minimum requirements are more likely to be accepted to a program.

 Required for: All applicants

 Description: Original documents or certified-true copies of the applicant’s academic history must be provided.
 All Polytechnic Diplomas are eligible for admission.
-Additionally, a limited number of applicants with other recognized high school qualifications such as the Singapore-Cambridge GCE A-Levels, International Baccalaureate (IB Diploma), the American High School and NUS High School diploma will be acceptable.
+Additionally, applicants with other recognized high school qualifications such as the Singapore-Cambridge GCE A-Level, International Baccalaureate (IB Diploma), American High School and NUS High School Diploma are welcome.
 Please refer the SIT admissions requirements for details.

 Required for: All applicants

 The personal statement is an important part of the application for admission to DigiPen (Singapore).
 What you write will help us find out information about you that is not apparent from your application or transcripts.